okkdev/elm-site-template/README.md

 ### `dev`

 Creates `live/` directory and copies `static/` content into it.
-Compiles `src/Main.elm` into `live/dist/` and starts live server in debug mode.
+Compiles `src/Main.elm` into `live/dist/` and starts live server in debug mode.\
+More about Elm Live here: https://github.com/wking-io/elm-live

 ### `build`